Course overview

 Healthcare is one of the most important priorities for populations worldwide, with nurses playing a pivotal role in delivering quality and safe services.
 Thanks to our extensive clinical partnership network with many of Victoria’s major healthcare providers, this course is designed to ensure you gain the leadership knowledge and hands-on skills that are most relevant to employers in the healthcare sector.

-Ranked in the top 1% of universities globally~, our School of Nursing and Midwifery is one of Australia’s most research-active schools and boasts some of the best facilities and resources available.
-Our Clinical Simulation Centres provide a safe, supportive and realistic environment for you to develop and hone essential nursing skills.
-At the centres (based on every campus) you'll use case-based scenarios that will become more complex as your nursing degree progresses.
+Ranked #14* in the world, our School of Nursing and Midwifery is one of Australia’s most research-active schools and boasts some of the best facilities and resources available.
+As the #1 Victorian university for graduate employment, Deakin prepares you for real-world success through hands-on learning in our Clinical Simulation Centres.
+These purpose-built centres—located on every campus—offer a safe, supportive and realistic environment where you’ll develop and refine essential nursing skills using case-based scenarios that increase in complexity as your degree progresses.

 Deakin’s Bachelor of Nursing is developed in consultation with our healthcare partners, ensuring you’re always connected to those at the forefront of industry.
 The course is accredited by the Australian Nursing and Midwifery Accreditation Council (ANMAC) and approved by the Nursing and Midwifery Board of Australia (NMBA), enabling clear career outcomes upon graduation.